-Also listed as: ANTHRO C261

-FOLKLOR C262A Theories of Traditionality and Modernity 4 Units Terms offered: Fall 2017, Fall 2016, Fall 2015

-This seminar explores the emergence of notions of tradition and modernity and their reproduction in Eurocentric epistemologies and political formations.
+Also listed as: ANTHRO C261 Theories of Narrative: Read Less [-] FOLKLOR C262A Theories of Traditionality and Modernity 4 Units Terms offered: Fall 2017, Fall 2016, Fall 2015 This seminar explores the emergence of notions of tradition and modernity and their reproduction in Eurocentric epistemologies and political formations.
 It uses work by such authors as Anderson, Butler, Chakrabarty, Clifford, Derrida, Foucault, Latour, Mignolo, Pateman, and Poovey to critically reread foundational works published between the 17th century and the present--along with philosophical texts with which they are in dialogue--in terms of how they are imbricated within and help produce traditionalities and modernities.

-Rules & Requirements

-Prerequisites: Graduate standing or consent of instructor

-Repeat rules: Course may be repeated for credit with different topic and different instructor.
+Theories of Traditionality and Modernity: Read More [+] Rules & Requirements Prerequisites: Graduate standing or consent of instructor Repeat rules: Course may be repeated for credit with different topic and different instructor.
 Course may be repeated for credit when topic changes.

-Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar per week
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Folklore/Graduate Grading: Letter grade.

-Additional Details

-Subject/Course Level: Folklore/Graduate

-Grading: Letter grade.

-Also listed as: ANTHRO C262A

-FOLKLOR C262B Theories of Traditionality and Modernity 4 Units

-Terms offered: Spring 2017, Spring 2016, Spring 2015

-This seminar explores the emergence of notions of tradition and modernity and their reproduction in Eurocentric epistemologies and political formations.
+Also listed as: ANTHRO C262A Theories of Traditionality and Modernity: Read Less [-] FOLKLOR C262B Theories of Traditionality and Modernity 4 Units Terms offered: Spring 2018, Spring 2017, Spring 2016 This seminar explores the emergence of notions of tradition and modernity and their reproduction in Eurocentric epistemologies and political formations.
 It uses work by such authors as Anderson, Butler, Chakrabarty, Clifford, Derrida, Foucault, Latour, Mignolo, Pateman, and Poovey to critically reread foundational works published between the 17th century and the present--along with philosophical texts with which they are in dialogue--in terms of how they are imbricated within and help produce traditionalities and modernities.
+Theories of Traditionality and Modernity: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit with different topic and different instructor.
+Course may be repeated for credit when topic changes.
+Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Folklore/Graduate Grading: Letter grade.

+Also listed as: ANTHRO C262B

+Theories of Traditionality and Modernity: Read Less [-]

+FOLKLOR 298 Readings in Folklore 3 - 6 Units

+Terms offered: Spring 2018, Fall 2017, Spring 2017

+Readings in Folklore: Read More [+]

 Rules & Requirements

-Repeat rules: Course may be repeated for credit with different topic and different instructor.
-Course may be repeated for credit when topic changes.
+Repeat rules: Course may be repeated for credit.

 Hours & Format

-Fall and/or spring: 15 weeks - 3 hours of seminar per week
+Fall and/or spring: 15 weeks - 0 hours of independent study per week

 Additional Details

 Subject/Course Level: Folklore/Graduate

 Grading: Letter grade.

-Also listed as: ANTHRO C262B
+Readings in Folklore: Read Less [-]

-FOLKLOR 298 Readings in Folklore 3 - 6 Units Terms offered: Fall 2017, Spring 2017, Fall 2016
+FOLKLOR 299 Directed Research 3 - 6 Units

+Terms offered: Spring 2018, Fall 2017, Spring 2017

+Directed Research: Read More [+]

 Rules & Requirements

 Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.

-·

-Fall and/or spring: 15 weeks - 0 hours of independent study per week

-Additional Details

 Hours & Format

-Subject/Course Level: Folklore/Graduate

-Grading: Letter grade.

-FOLKLOR 299 Directed Research 3 - 6 Units Terms offered: Fall 2017, Spring 2017, Fall 2016 Rules & Requirements Repeat rules: Course may be repeated for credit.
-Course may be repeated for credit when topic changes.
-Hours & Format Fall and/or spring: 15 weeks - 3-6 hours of independent study per week Summer:
+Fall and/or spring: 15 weeks - 3-6 hours of independent study per week

+Summer

 6 weeks - 7.5-15 hours of independent study per week 8 weeks - 5.5-11 hours of independent study per week

 Additional Details

 Subject/Course Level: Folklore/Graduate

 Grading: Letter grade.